minhdavideragagni/CQ-Genesis/README.md

 ## Overview

-CQ-Genesis assists knowledge engineers in generating and refining Competency Questions (CQs) from structured datasets, user stories, or their combination.
+CQ-Genesis assists knowledge engineers in generating, reviewing and refining Competency Questions (CQs) from structured datasets, user stories, or their combination.

-Rather than replacing knowledge engineers, CQ-Genesis provides configurable AI-assisted support while preserving human control over input formulation, model selection, generation, and review.
+CQ-Genesis is designed to support, rather than replace, the expertise of knowledge engineers by making the Competency Question generation process transparent, configurable, and reproducible.

 ---